-${f Careers}$ - Graduates will be qualified to pursue national certification and state licensure as rehabilitation counselors: .
+Careers - Graduates will be qualified to pursue national certification and state licensure as rehabilitation counselors: .

 Certified Rehabilitation Counselor (CRC) by the Commission on Rehabilitation Counselor Certification and Licensed Rehabilitation Counselor by the Mass.
 Board of Allied Mental Health and Human Services.
-Candidates must also pass an exam and have had 36 months of acceptable employment.
+Candidates must also pass a national exam and have had a minimum of 12 months of acceptable employment.